nkmathew/intern-portal/README.md

 ### TODO/Features

-+ Should support login for three types of users:
++ Should support login for four types of users:
+  - Admin
+    Responsible for creating signup invite links for supervisors and coordinators and general administration:
+    + Defining working hours outside which entries will not be accepted
+    + Whether missed days due to late entries should result in increased internship days
+    + Whether old entries should be editable etc etc.
   - Coordinators
     - The teacher/lecturer in who does supervision of all the interns from a certain class and does an on site assessment of the student interns in their